HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

  --data_type vqa\
  --output test.json
 ```
+It is recommended to use 80GB GPU RAM for inference, training and evalutation.
 ## Citation

 If you find LLaVA useful for your research and applications, please cite using this BibTeX: